UBC-CIC/AceIT-ECE-Capstone/README.md

 <img src="./docs/demo.gif" width="750">

+A deployed demo version of the solution can be found here: https://d2rs0jk5lfd7j4.cloudfront.net.

 ### User Experience & Features

 Users may have one of two roles for each course they are associated with in Canvas, either "Student" or "Instructor".
 Users are not assigned roles for courses in Ace It, the solution instead uses the roles specified in Canvas.